ermongroup/cs228-notes/inference/jt/index.md

 ### Finding a good junction tree

-The last topic that we need to address is the qeustion of constructing good junction trees.
+The last topic that we need to address is the question of constructing good junction trees.

 - *By hand*: Typically, our models will have a very regular structure, for which there will be an obvious solution.
 For example, very often our model is a grid, in which case clusters will be associated with pairs of adjacent rows (or columns) in the grid.
 - *Using variable elimination*: One can show that running the VE elimination algorithm implicitly generates a junction tree over the variables.
 Thus it is possible to use the heuristics we previously discuss to define this ordering.